Spice Cake with Maple Syrup Cream Cheese Icing

 Updated October 6, 2024

 As with all my recipes here, this spice cake recipe is infused with the knowledge of Ayurveda.
 Ayurveda is the ancient health system of India which means the “science of life”.
 Ayu means life and veda means science or knowledge.
 Ayurveda is at least five thousand years old and gaining a wider audience over the last few decades, likely following a similar trajectory to Yoga’s.
 In fact, Yoga and Ayurveda stem from the Vedas and together they are often referred to as “sister practices”.
-And in Ayurvedic cooking, spices are recognized for their ability to not only add flavour but for their medicinal properties.
+And in Ayurvedic cooking and baking spices are recognized for their ability to not only add flavour but for their therapeutic properties.

-Cardamom - green cardamom known in SVAyurveda for metabolizing protein- the pod’s skin binds the ama of protein molecules, and the seeds burn ama of the protein molecules; balances coordination between subdoshas of the stomach: samana vata, pachaka pitta and kledaka kapha
+Cardamom - green cardamom known in SV Ayurveda for metabolizing protein- the pod’s skin binds the ama of protein molecules, and the seeds burn ama of the protein molecules; balances coordination between subdoshas of the stomach: samana vata, pachaka pitta and kledaka kapha

 Cloves - opens the channels without aggravating pitta dosha